Home Dog Care How to Treat a Dog Ear Infection Without A Vet: OTC and...

 If you try a home remedy, keep a close eye on your pup.

-If the symptoms get worse, you will need to seek veterinary help immediately.
+And if the symptoms get worse, seek veterinary help immediately.

-If left untreated, ear infections can lead to hearing loss and a drastic decline in your dog's overall health and well-being.
+If ear infections are left untreated, they can lead to hearing loss and a drastic decline in your dog's overall health and well-being.

 Treat a Dog Ear Infection